bgoonz/BGOONZ_BLOG_2.0/docs/content/cheat-sheets/mdn-web-docs-glossary-definitions-of-web-related-terms-or-mdn.md

 ### ::: <a href="#auth-modal-.modal-.hidden-.section-.auth-providers-tabindex-1-role-dialog-aria-modal-true-aria-label" id="auth-modal-.modal-.hidden-.section-.auth-providers-tabindex-1-role-dialog-aria-modal-true-aria-label"></a>

 Sign in to enjoy the benefits of an MDN account.
-If you haven't already created an account, you will be prompted to do so after signing in.
+If you haven’t already created an account, you will be prompted to do so after signing in.

 ::: {.auth-button-container} Sign in with Github{.github-auth} Sign in with Google{.google-auth} :::